Lessons from a Swift Interview

 The uniqued() algorithm tracks all previously seen elements in a Set:

-My algorithm only compares adjecent elements.
+My algorithm only needs to look at adjacent indices.
 No accumulated state required:

-This is structurally identical to ChunkedByCollection from Swift Algorithms, which does conform to Collection and BidirectionalCollection.
+This is structurally similar to ChunkedByCollection from Swift Algorithms, which does conform to Collection and BidirectionalCollection.

 The Performance Difference